 The Iran Flag, standard, or as it is called in old Persian, “Derafsh”, has a long and interesting history.

-The first flag found in Iran is a bronze flag that dated back to 2400 BCE.
+The first flag found in Iran is a bronze flag that dates back to 2400 BCE.

 Throughout history, the designs and descriptions of some of the flags have been recorded by historians and writers.
-Among those, are the famous square banner of Achaemeniand Persia with the Persian falcon on it ,”Derafsh Kaviani” from the Sasanians era and “Sun & Lion Flag” from Safavid Dynasty in the 16th and 17th centuries.
+Among those, are the famous square banner of Achaemenid Persia with the Persian falcon on it,”Derafsh Kaviani” from the Sasanians era and “Sun & Lion Flag” from the Safavid Dynasty in the 16th and 17th centuries.

 Iran Flag History: Derafsh Kaviani